Chart Color Schemes

 Residential development activity is lower than average in West Wallsend according to AreaSearch's national comparison of local real estate markets

-West Wallsend has seen minimal construction activity with an average of 2 new dwellings approved annually over the past five years (totalling 10).
+West Wallsend has seen minimal construction activity with 2 new dwellings approved annually over the past five years (totalling 12).
 This low development level reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Given the small number of approvals, individual projects can significantly impact annual growth statistics.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.